 - Equal pay means that men and women in the same employment performing equal work must receive equal pay, as set out in the Equality Act 2010.

 - The gender pay gap is a measure of the difference between men’s and women’s average earnings across an organisation or the labour market.
 It is expressed as a percentage of men’s earnings.

-Our mean pay gap is 8.3% and our median is 9.28% which is significantly better than the national average.
-According to the Office for National Statistics (ONS) figures, the national median pay gap for all employees of 18.1% in 2016.
+Our mean pay gap is 9.4% and our median is 9.4% which is significantly better than the national average of 17.9% in March 2018 across both public and private sectors.